hapax/hapax.github.io/assets/simple-physics.md

 If you want fast, robust estimates, forget about finesse; just focus on the *single most important mechanism*.
-Make simplifying assumptions, ignore subtleties, and strip away distractions to get at the key mechanism.
+Make simplifying assumptions, ignore subtleties, and strip away distractions to get at that mechanism.
 Embrace the [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow).
 (Perhaps KISS should stand for "Keep It Spherical, Stupid".)

-Let's see how this works in practice.
+We've already seen examples of KISS when performing dimensional analysis.
+When choosing a list of relevant parameters, we were focusing on the key physical mechanism, and indeed, our answers are usually only correct to within an order of magnitude because we cannot determine the numbers out front.

 #### 3.4.
 Usage notes<a id="sec-3-4" name="sec-3-4"></a>